-(c) The Issuers and the Guarantors acknowledge that in connection with the offering of the Securities: (i) the Initial Purchasers have acted at arm's-length, are not agents of, and owe no fiduciary duties to, the Issuers, the Guarantors or any other person, (ii) the Initial Purchasers owe the Issuers and the Guarantors only those duties and obligations set forth in this Agreement and prior written agreements (to the extent not superseded by this Agreement) if any, (iii) the Initial Purchasers may have interests that differ from those of the Issuers and the Guarantors, and (iv) the Initial Purchasers have not provided any legal, accounting, regulatory or tax advice with respect to the offering contemplated hereby, and the Issuers and the Guarantors waive to the full extent permitted by applicable law any claims it may have against the Initial Purchasers arising from an alleged breach of fiduciary duty in connection with the offering of the Securities.
+(c) The Issuers and the Guarantors acknowledge that in connection with the offering of the Securities: (i) the Initial Purchasers have acted at arm's-length, are not agents of, and owe no fiduciary duties to, the Issuers, the Guarantors or any other person, (ii) the Initial Purchasers owe the Issuers and the Guarantors only those duties and obligations set forth in this Agreement and prior written agreements (to the extent not superseded by this Agreement) if any, (iii) the Initial Purchasers may have interests that differ from those of the Issuers and the Guarantors, and (iv) the Initial Purchasers have not provided any legal, accounting, regulatory or tax advice with respect to the offering contemplated hereby, and the Issuers and the Guarantors have consulted their own legal, accounting, regulatory and tax advisors to the extent they deemed appropriate.
+The Issuers and the Guarantors waive to the full extent permitted by applicable law any claims it may have against the Initial Purchasers arising from an alleged breach of fiduciary duty in connection with the offering of the Securities.